ARTICLE

 Pelagos Sanctuary for Mediterranean Marine Animals

 Restrictions aim to regulate and lessen the impact of these human activities in the sanctuary.
-The governments of France, Monaco, and Italy have agreed to begin phasing out the release of toxic pollutants in the sanctuary.
-They also monitor pollution levels and fine individuals or businesses that illegally dump in sanctuary waters.
+The governments of France, Monaco, and Italy have agreed to begin phasing out the release of pollutants in the sanctuary.
+They also monitor pollution levels and individuals or businesses that dump in sanctuary waters.

 Fishing is allowed in Pelagos sanctuary.
 However, permits are required for both commercial and sport fishing.
 There are also limits on how much fish can be caught and what methods can be used.
 Limitations are designed to protect the sanctuary's cetacean population.
 Fishing limits prevent a severe reduction in fish eaten by cetaceans.
 Fishing methods must reduce the risk that marine mammals (mostly cetaceans and sea turtles) are accidentally caught instead of fish.